mfumagalli/Copenhagen/Files/day1.md

 #### Estimation of allele frequencies and SNP calling

-We now want to estimate allele frequencies at each site, for the whole sample.
+We now want to estimate allele frequencies at each site, for the European samples.
 In other words, at each site we want to to estimate (or count) how many copies of different alleles (two in case of biallelic variants) we observe in our sample (across all sequenced individuals).
 However with low depth data direct counting of individually assigned genotypes can lead to biased allele frequencies.